 Make sure you know your rights and obligations.
 How many hours will you work?
 How much will you earn?
 Are you accruing social security benefits?
 How much are you deducting for that?
 And what if you get sick?

 When you work with, or for someone, you have to make arrangements.
 These are established in a contract.
 So you have to learn how to read and prepare them in order to prevent frustrations in the future.
-Read more about this at Social Security for Self-Employed Entrepreneurs and at Unizo, the independent entrepreneurs’ union.
+Via “Juist is Juist”, you will find various tools that can help you with this.
+Contact Cultuurloket for business and legal advice.

 4. Set healthy bounderies, for yourself and for others